joelbreit/family-gift-exchange/documentation/AWS_Setup.md

 2. CORS on the left
 3. Configure
 4. Add '*' to Access-Control-Allow-Origin and Access-Control-Allow-Headers
-5. Allow [POST] and OPTIONS methods
+5. Allow [POST, GET, and OPTIONS] methods
 6. Save

 ## Amplify